ShahrearMSf/betterlinks/README.txt

 ## Simple & Fast Link Shortener 🎉

 **✨ Aesthetic Drag & Drop UI:** Create & manage any links with just a couple of clicks.
-Manage everything from creating, editing, configurations & all from just one place.
+Manage everything from creating, editing, configurations & all from just one place

-**💫 One-Click Share:** Copy your shortened URL right from the dashboard and share it instantly.
+**💫 One-Click Share:** Copy your shortened URL right from the dashboard and share it instantly

 **⚙️ Easy Configuration:** Easily setup your Link Redirects (301, 302 and 307) and all your Link options

-**💪 Fast Response:** Less Database queries resulting in faster response time.
+**💪 Fast Response:** Less Database queries resulting in faster response time

+** 🔃 Simple Migration:** Migrate from Third-party Plugins such as PrettyLinks with one-click

 ## Easily Analyze and Track Your Cloaked Links 📈